gscrow/dressipi-com/solutions/overview.markdown

 title: Overview
 position: 1
 header:
-  title: Predictive Retail
-  body: |-
-    Leveraging Data to Enhance and Personalise the Customer Experience
+  title: Leveraging Data to Enhance and Personalise the Customer Experience
   hero-image: "/uploads/banner_style-hub.jpg"
   color: "#F0F0F0"
 description: Leveraging Data to Enhance and Personalise the Customer Experience
 sections:
 - title:
   handle: overview
-  subtitle: With always-on customers, retailers need to better understand their preferences, anticipate demand faster and personalise all touch points to stay ahead.
-The ability to ingest, cleanse, and augment huge quantities of data from multiple sources is at the very heart of the Dressipi Revenue Optimisation Platform.
+  subtitle: With always-on customers, retailers need to better understand their preferences, anticipate demand faster and personalise all touch points to stay ahead. </br> The ability to ingest, cleanse, and augment huge quantities of data from multiple sources is at the very heart of the Dressipi Revenue Optimisation Platform
   subsections:
   - title: Personalised Recommendations
     image:
     body: "Anticipate customer needs and build deeper engagement across every touchpoint: online, instore, in app and email."
     action:
       copy: Find Out How
-      url: "/solutions/personalised-recommendation/"
+      url: "/solutions/personalised-recommendations/"
   - title: Data Insight Hub
     image:
     body: "Access real-time insights and actionable knowledge to optimise value at each step of the merchandising and buying process."